vaclavsvejcar/svejcar-dev/content/drafts/3000-01-02-table-of-contents-in-hakyll.md

 - automatic numbering for _table of contents_ anchor links and also blog post headings
 - render _table of contents_ only for full blog posts, not for previews on landing page

-Fortunately all of these are solvable pretty easily, as shown in following chapters.
+Fortunately all of these can be solved pretty easily, as shown in following chapters.

 # Implementation
 _Pandoc_ already contains support for rendering _table of contents_ and it can be enabled by setting the [writerTableOfContents][haddock:pandoc:writerTableOfContents] field from [WriterOptions][haddock:pandoc:WriterOptions] to `True`.
 Fortunately _Hakyll_ integrates this option as well and such rendered _table of contents_ is then available as `$toc$` context field.